ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/vcs

 #### Q197.
 You have some Terraform code and a variable definitions file named dev.auto.tfvars that you tested successfully in the dev environment.
 You want to deploy the same code in the staging environment with a separate variable definition file and a separate state file.

-- [ ] A. Which two actions should you perform?
+Which two actions should you perform?
 (Choose two.)

-- [x] B. Copy the existing terraform.tfstate file and save it as staging.terraform.tfstate
+- [x] A. Copy the existing terraform.tfstate file and save it as staging.terraform.tfstate
-- [x] C. Write a new staging.auto.tfvars variable definition file and run Terraform with the var-file=”staging.auto.tfvars” flag
+- [x] B. Write a new staging.auto.tfvars variable definition file and run Terraform with the var-file=”staging.auto.tfvars” flag
-- [ ] D. Create a new Terraform workspace for staging.
+- [ ] C. Create a new Terraform workspace for staging.
-- [ ] E. Create a new Terraform provider for staging.
+- [ ] D. Create a new Terraform provider for staging.
-- [ ] F. Add new Terraform code (*.tf files) for staging in the same directory.
+- [ ] E. Add new Terraform code (*.tf files) for staging in the same directory.

 >